philvarner/correctingthenarrative.org/content/posts/timeline-white-supremacy-cville.md

 * **2015 January** City of Charlottesville ends formal celebration of Lee-Jackson Day.
 * **2015 March 18** Martese Johnson, an African American student at the University of Virginia, is assaulted by Virginia Alcoholic Beverage Control Authority Bureau of Law Enforcement officers during an an arrest after being denied admittance to a bar on the Corner.
 * **2015 June 17** Dylan Storm Roof murders nine African American members of the Emanuel African Methodist Episcopal Church in Charleston, South Carolina in the delusional hope of igniting a "race war".
 Soon after, Governor of South Carolina Nikki Haley removes the Confederate battle flag from the South Carolina Capitol.
 Efforts to remove many other public displays of Confederate flags and monuments begin.
+* **2016 March** Zyahna Bryant, a 14 year old student at Charlottesville High School, petitions the Charlottesville City Council to remove the Lee statue and rename Lee Park.
+Bryant continues this work to the present.
 * **2016 March** Governor of Virginia Terry McAuliffe vetoes bill amending Virginia code 15.2** 1812 "Memorials for war veterans" to explicitly state that all monuments are protected, regardless of when they were erected.
 * **2016 March 19** At a talk by social justice activist Bryan Stevenson, Vice-Mayor Wes Bellamy publicly brings up issue of moving the Robert E. Lee equestrian statue
 * **2016 March 21** Vice-Mayor Wes Bellamy formally calls for moving the Lee statue at a City Council meeting.